ent/ent/doc/md/blob-storage.md

 On update, if the new content produces the same hash as the existing key, the write to blob storage is skipped entirely.

+Because rows with identical content share one object, pair `HashKey` with [`CheckRefs`](#shared-objects-and-checkrefs) so cleanup does not remove an object another row still points at.

 ### UUIDKey

 Each write generates a new random UUID (v7) as the storage key.
 This guarantees uniqueness